 To sum up, have the strength to face the reality of Arthritis.
 It is only a disease and it can be treated.
 Proper medication and sensible management can make the experience nearly painless for your dog.

-Although, it may bring some changes to the life of your precious friend but with your care and concern he/she can live a longer and much happier life.
+Although, it may bring some changes to the life of your precious friend with your care and concern he/she can live a longer and much happier life.